anoma/juvix/docs/reference/language/modules.md

 they are not exported by default.
 Meaning that if another module imports the current module, it will only be able to access the definitions defined there but not those which have been opened.
-If we want opened definitions to be exported, we will use the `public` keyword thus:
+If we want opened definitions to be exported, we must use the `public` keyword thus:

 ```
 module Prelude;